 In the 1/2018 Audit Committee meeting, held on 16 January 2018, Ms. Wiyada Wiboonsirichai was appointed as Secretary of the Audit Committee.
 This appointment has been effective since 16 January 2018.
 Ms. Wiyada Wiboonsirichai has more than 29 years of experience in managing and conducting professional internal audits in accordance with international standards.
 She is a Certified Public Accountant (CPA) with an excellent understanding of the Company's operations.

-For complete information on "The Audit Committee Charter", please visit the Company's website.
-By scan QR Code or pressing Click here.
+For complete information on "The Audit Committee Charter", please visit the Company's website by scanning QR code or clicking the icon below.

 The Corporate Governance and Nomination Committee